 - The vehicle must have been used by this individual for more than 365 days (not including shipping time) outside of Kenya.

-- The vehicle must have been purchased at least 365 days before importation and not including shipping time.
+- Vehicle must be purchased at least 365 days before importation and not include shipping time.

 - The vehicle must have a seating capacity that is less than 13 people.
 (E.g. it cannot be a bus or minibus.)